The Key (smartcard)

 The Key is a contactless ITSO-compatible smartcard developed by the Go-Ahead Group used on buses, trains and other forms of public transport across various areas of the United Kingdom.

 The Key uses near-field communication to electronically store and transmit information about rail and bus tickets for use on several operators across the UK.
 It was initially introduced in June 2007 by the Oxford Bus Company to simplify bus ticketing across their services.
 It has since spread to a multitude of other services, primarily run by the Go-Ahead Group, who are the parent company of the Oxford Bus Company.

 The Key brand is owned and operated by the Go-Ahead Group.
 The Key is available to customers on the majority of the deregulated bus services operated by the Go-Ahead Group in towns and cities across England.
 Due to it being ITSO-compatible, it can also be used across the entire UK rail network.

-Customers may order a Key smartcard free-of-charge or for a small charge from all operators which accept The Key, or from any Southern, Thameslink and Great Northern railway station ticket office.
-The Key functions across all operators which use it, regardless of where it was obtained.
+Customers may order a Key smartcard free of charge or for a small charge from all operators that accept The Key, or from any Southern, Thameslink and Great Northern railway station ticket office.
+The Key functions across all operators that use it, regardless of where it was obtained.

 From March 2020 until late 2022, Govia Thameslink Railway (GTR) operated 12 Key smartcard kiosks.
 These were standalone, self-operated machines that could issue standard adult Key smartcards by providing your personal details.
 These were removed when all GTR ticket offices were updated to support vending new smartcards.
 Before their removal, the kiosks were present at Bedford, Brighton, Eastbourne, Haywards Heath, Hitchin, Horsham, Luton, St Albans City, St Neots, Stevenage, Three Bridges and Worthing stations.